Review: Quantum Metrology and Sensing with Many-Body Systems: Global Estimation Theory: Parameter Estimation with Minimal Prior Information

 Note that, in general, the optimal measurement basis varies across $\Delta \lambda$, and no measurement setup can saturate the modified global Cram\'{e}r-Rao bound of Eq.~\eqref{eq:g-single} over the entire interval.
 Note that it has been proven that the van Trees inequality is always smaller than the mean classical Cram\'{e}r-Rao lower bound, that is~\cite{2647}: $\overline{\mathrm{Var}[\lambda]} \geq \int z(\lambda) \frac{1}{I(\lambda)} d\lambda \geq \frac{1}{Z_F}$.
 This indeed shows that the average uncertainty $g$ is a tighter bound than the one given by the Van Trees.

 Eq.~\eqref{eq_global_g_montenegro} has been evaluated for the transverse Ising quantum many-body probe:

-where $L$ is the system size, $\sigma_\alpha^i$ ($\alpha{=}x,z$) represents the Pauli operator at site $i$, $J>0$ denotes the exchange interaction, $B_z$ corresponds to the controllable magnetic field that can be adjusted, $\lambda_z$ stands for the field to be estimated, and periodic boundary conditions are imposed.
+where $L$ is the system size, $\hat{\sigma}_{i}^{x,y,z}$ represents the Pauli operator at site $i$, $J>0$ denotes the exchange interaction, $B_z$ corresponds to the controllable magnetic field that can be adjusted, $\lambda_z$ stands for the field to be estimated, and periodic boundary conditions are imposed.
 Assuming that the unknown parameter varies over a wide region $\Delta \lambda_z$, the protocol introduced in Ref.~\cite{montenegro2021global} systematically optimizes the quantum many-body probe to deliver the best sensitivity performance on average.
 In the case of single-parameter estimation, the control field $B_z$ acts as an offset of the critical point, see Fig.~\ref{fig:model-offset}(a).
 However, when the phase diagram becomes more complex or in the presence of multi-parameter estimation, such an offset becomes non-trivial, see Fig.~\ref{fig:model-offset}(b).

 By defining the size of the probe $L$ as the relevant sensing resource, it has been demonstrated that the QFI scales super-linearly with $L$ over a moderate wide interval of $\Delta\lambda_z$~\cite{montenegro2021global}.
 Fig.~\ref{fig:global-VM-scaling}(a) shows the fitting coefficients $a$ and $b$ obtained from the fitting function $g(B_z^*,\Delta \lambda_z)\sim aL^{-b}+c$, as a function of the interval $\Delta \lambda_z/J$.
-Here, $\Delta \lambda_z/J {\rightarrow} 0$ represents local sensing.
-As the figure illustrates, the $b$ coefficient decreases from the (expected) Heisenberg limit ($b=2$) to the standard limit ($b=1$) as the interval $\Delta\lambda_z$ increases.
-The global sensing protocol still demonstrates quantum-enhanced sensitivity for sensing intervals $0 \leq \Delta\lambda_z \lesssim 0.07J$.
-In Fig.~\ref{fig:global-VM-scaling}(b), even under the seemingly standard limit (i.e., $b = 1$), the global sensing strategy still delivers superior sensing precision compared to a non-optimized probe.
-This superiority arises from the global sensing strategy, which ensures probe optimization by minimizing $g(\boldsymbol{B})$ over the prior distribution.
+Here, $\Delta \lambda_z/J {\rightarrow} 0$ represents \vm{the case of local estimation sensing, where much prior information about the unknown parameter is at hand.} As the figure illustrates, the $b$ coefficient decreases from the (expected) Heisenberg limit ($b=2$) to the standard quantum limit ($b=1$) as the interval $\Delta\lambda_z$ increases.
+The \vm{global estimation} protocol still demonstrates quantum-enhanced sensitivity for sensing intervals $0 \leq \Delta\lambda_z \lesssim 0.07J$.
+In Fig.~\ref{fig:global-VM-scaling}(b), even under the seemingly standard quantum limit (i.e., $b = 1$), the \vm{global estimation} strategy still delivers superior sensing precision compared to a non-optimized probe.
+This superiority arises from the \vm{global estimation} strategy, which ensures probe optimization by minimizing $g(\boldsymbol{B})$ over the prior distribution.